Touficbatache/mdc-web-custom/README.md

 # mdc-web-custom
 This edit for the [original mdc-web](https://github.com/material-components/material-components-web) adds some features to it like adding a statusbar, correctly aligning the icons on the toolbar and fixing some other issues.
-You can ignore one of the changes by just ignoring the steps of the change you want to ignore.
+You can ignore one of these changes by simply ignoring the steps that change the element itself.

 1. If you want to add a statusbar for use with the translucent plugin for phonegap:
   - Add the line `<div class="mdc-status-bar"></div>` directly under the `<body>` tag.